Operational Innovation: Maintaining High-Touch Engagement in a Digital Environment

 This track offers a special focus on programming for information officers, innovation officers, technology professionals, experience officers, and more.
 Sessions will focus on operational and digital innovation, future-focused and up-and-coming technology, automated processes, maintaining member experiences and relationships in a digital landscape, and more, including just-in-time content to ensure you’re staying ahead of the curve!

-All registration options include access to on-demand access to post-session recordings, so you can learn at your own pace and at a time that’s convenient for you!
+All registration options include access to post-session recordings, so you can learn at your own pace and at a time that’s convenient for you!